LukeMichaels/notebook/Development Notes/flexbox-notes.md

   - You set the initial size you want the flex items to be, then flexbox evenly distributes the free space according that size.
   - flex is the shorthand for flex-grow, flex-basis and flex-shrink.
   - Using only one number value for flex sets the flex-grow value of an item.
-  - The second and third values are optional in the flex shorthand.
-  - Setting only one number value for flex automatically sets the flex-basis value to 0.

 ```
 // flex-basis works with flex-grow to display even but flexible widths
 // here flex items will display at an equal size when 200px or wider